SofiDevO/alura-geek/README.md

 npm install -g json-server
 ```

-Step 2 - Create a JSON File
+Step 2 - Use the db.json File
-Create a JSON file in your project directory that will act as the data source.
-This JSON file should have a ```.json``` file extension.
-What do I mean?
-Let's say you want your JSON file name to be 'db', it means you'll create a file called db.json.
+You need to use the ```db.json``` ALREADY created, that will act as the data source.

 Step 3 - Start the Server
-Start up the JSON Server by typing this command into your terminal: json-server --watch db.json.
-This will run on "https://localhost:3000" by default.
+Start up the JSON Server by typing this command into your terminal: ```json-server --watch db.json.``` This will run on "https://localhost:3000" by default.
 You can change the port it's running on by specifying a different port number when starting the server using the --port flag.

 JSON Server will automatically generate RESTful endpoints based on the data you defined in your JSON file.